fmanclossi/TJBot-playbook/examples/Doggy/Tale2.Challenge2.Doggy.TJBot.Lazy.Push-ups.md

 # Tales of two doggies
-# TALE 2 – Doggy is a greedy pet and needs to go on diet
+# Tale 2- Doggy likes his treats.
+It needs to eat healthier and start doing exercises

-Doggy is a cute pet... sweet tooth, too.
-Cake, ice creams but also hamburgers, chips, pizza and pasta!
-It needs to go on diet!
+Doggy is a sweet tooth.
+It loves treats, cakes and ice cream.
+Also likes hamburgers, chips, pizza and pasta!
+It’s getting fat, so it needs to eat healthier and start doing exercises!
+But it doesn’t like gymnastic!!!

 [Back to Tale of two doggies MAIN INDEX](Tales%20of%20two%20doggies.md)